 INSTRUCTION 14 - CONTINUE (CONT)

-Continue is a simple instruction where the address for the microinstruction is taken from the microprogram counter.
+The Continue instruction is a simple instruction whereby the address for the microinstruction is taken from the microprogram counter.
 This instruction simply causes sequential program flow to the next microinstruction in microcode memory.

 INSTRUCTION 15 - THREE WAY BRANCH (TWB)